na-na-hi/renget/archive/2ia7a.md

+#WELCOME TO HOLOCORP
+- Please hold on, your blood sample is being compared
+- Welcome Employee XXX.
+What do you wish to do today?
+	- [ ] Consult The database
+	- [ ] File a new entry
+	- [ ] To see this option: Clearance level 3 or higher is needed

+##Showing Database:

 Name:Tokino Sora
 Ability: ''Wings of Freedom''
 Description: A normal highschooler who one day gained the ability.
 The wings seem to be extremely durable and can shoot feathers that penetrate even steel, they harden once they leave the main body or when used for defense.
 The fliying speed needs to be tested.